 Massive :: Micro :: Sensemaking :: COVID

-Responding to a general call, more than 150 artists, activists, and social researchers are collaboratively studying the social impact of COVID-19 moment through an autoethnographic approach.
+Responding to a general call, more than 150 artists, activists, and social researchers have been collaboratively studying the social impact of COVID-19 moment through an autoethnographic approach.
 Experimental collaboration include a 21 day series of prompts to consider three research questions: How are we making sense of the Self, our relationships, and the world around us?
 How is COVID-19 helping us think about the relationships between humans, machines, and the planet?
 Through this pandemic, how might we understand the relation between massive and microscopic sensibilities and ways of knowing?

 In these video clips, Anne Harris and Annette Markham think aloud about the process, next steps, and ‘where we’re at’ in the Massive_Microscopic_Sensemaking project.